jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (ii) section 19H for a supply that is not a taxable supply; and (b) using a method that provides a fair and reasonable result in identifying the percentage actual use of the goods or services in the initial period referred to in subsection (2).
 (4)
-(5) In relation to a supply of secondhand goods, the tax fraction applying to the supply is the tax fraction that applied at the time the goods were purchased by the person.
+(5) For the purposes of determining the amount of input tax under section 3A for a supply of secondhand goods, the person is treated as if they had been a registered person at the time the goods were acquired, and the tax fraction applying is the tax fraction that would have applied at that time.

 ### 21C Adjustments for first and subsequent adjustment periods
 For the purposes of section 21A(b),—